igemsoftware2020/IISER-Pune-India/README.md

 Further documentation and tutorials on how to use it is under ``` ./DeLeMa_Detect ```.
 Detailed documentation on how the deep learning model build by a **Transfer Learning** algorithm using the **Mobilenet_v2 architecture** [3,4] is available on the [Software section](https://2020.igem.org/Team:IISER-Pune-India/Software) of our wiki.

 A miniature version of our Web application is already hosted on Heroku (a cloud based platform as a service) at [Delema-detect-igem-iiserpune](https://delema-detect-igem-iiserpune.herokuapp.com/).
-Some blood smear images for trail can be found on the [Software page](https://2020.igem.org/Team:IISER-Pune-India/Software) of our wiki.
+Some blood smear images for trial can be found on the [Software page](https://2020.igem.org/Team:IISER-Pune-India/Software) of our wiki.

 ### References :